 The Soviet cyberneticists Viktor Varshavsky and Dmitry Pospelov wrote in their book The orchestra plays without a conductor about the following incident:

 “On February 13, 1922, the Persimfans orchestra, the first symphonic ensemble of the Mossovet (Moscow City Council), gave its first performance.
 This performance became a true sensation for all professionals and lovers of music.

-“Within the general goal – the achievement of an artistic performance – each musician fulfilled his own local aim to the best of his capabilities, demonstrating the fullest extent of his professional capabilities… Thus, instead of a centralised management realised in the form of a conductor, in Persimfans a decentralised style of management had triumphed.
+“Within the general goal – the achievement of artistic performance – each musician fulfilled his own local aim to the best of his capabilities, demonstrating the fullest extent of his professional capabilities… Thus, instead of centralized management realized in the form of a conductor, in Persimfans a decentralized style of management had triumphed.
 This style was achieved thanks to such collective coordination between the musicians, which gave rise to a management process.
 But how this happened remained unclear because it did not fit into the clear-cut, formal rules.”

-In their book, Varshavsky and Pospelov also note: “This kind of situation, where complex processes develop not thanks to centralised influence, but to the local interactions of their elements, is widely visible in nature and in human society.”
-The authors say that in large systems which “no single individual created as a whole,” centralised management is ineffective and, in some cases, impossible.
-It therefore becomes necessary to use decentralised management.
+In their book, Varshavsky and Pospelov also note: “This kind of situation, where complex processes develop not thanks to centralized influence, but to the local interactions of their elements, is widely visible in nature and in human society.”
+The authors say that in large systems which “no single individual created as a whole,” centralized management is ineffective and, in some cases, impossible.
+It, therefore, becomes necessary to use decentralized management.
 Strictly speaking, this is not management, but adjustment.

 Varshavsky and Pospelov demonstrate that adjustment without a single centre is possible even in a “collective of machines.”
 If machines take into account each other’s behaviour (or, more precisely, the result of their actions), a new quality emerges, uniting their ecosystem.